Magnetic switch - HEMOMATIK

 Potential-free NC.
 Closes when a magnet approaches.

-Same function as NC, but the movable tongue is preloaded against a non-magnetic NC contact.
+Same function as NC, but the contact is preloaded against a non-magnetic NC contact.
 Switching occurs upon impact.

 Opening contact